Tracking Your Meat Yield Percentages

 This is your Secondary Use item.
 Here it is for Sirloin Burger and is a weight which is identical to the Secondary Usage Weight column.
 However, if you were cutting NY steaks then you might only have one Primary Use Yield A item (Center cut NY steaks), no Primary Use B items, and a Secondary Use of Vein Steaks or Breakfast Steaks which would then have a quantity rather than a weight.

-The Beef Butchering Yield Form is Free
+The Beef Butchering Yield Form is available to Premium Members

 Requires Microsoft Excel (not included)